 Are you most productive in the early hours of the day or are you a night owl?
 Do you feel the need to multitask in a bid to accomplish more in less time?
 Are you always carrying over tasks to the next day, week, month and year?

-Write your answers down.
+Write down your answers.
 You’ll need it when creating a smart to-do list.

 Your to-do list is sure to come from various sources.
 You receive a multitude of emails from team members or clients.
 You have action items from meeting minutes.
 Your team members send you a request via instant message.